fabioberger/coinbase-go/README.md

 `go get github.com/codegangsta/negroni`

-You will also need to set your coinbase application client_id and client_secret as environment variables by adding these lines to your bash config file (i.e ~/.bashrc, ~/.bash_profile, etc...):
+You will also need to set your coinbase application client_id and client_secret as environment variables by adding these environment variables to your bash config file (i.e ~/.bashrc, ~/.bash_profile, etc...) and reload them:

 `export COINBASE_CLIENT_ID="YOUR_CLIENT_ID"`
 `export COINBASE_CLIENT_SECRET="YOUR_CLIENT_SECRET"`

+`source ~/.bash_profile`

+The last step we need to take is to generate a cert and key pair in order to run our OAuth server over SSL.
+To do this, run the following command from within the example directory:

+`go run $(go env GOROOT)/src/pkg/crypto/tls/generate_cert.go --host="localhost"`

 Once you have done this, reload your bash configs and run the example:

-`source ~/.bash_profile`

 `go run OAuthExample.go`

+For a more indepth tutorial on the OAuth Example, visit this step-by-step [blog post tutorial](http://fabioberger.com/blog/2014/11/06/building-a-coinbase-app-in-go/#oauth).

 ## Security notes